 Data is the world's most valuable asset.
-Companies know this very well, which is why they try to protect their data at all costs.
-Some of their data's publicly accessible through the Web.
+Companies know this well, which is why they try to protect their own at all costs.
+Some of it is publicly accessible through the web.
 But they don't want competitors to steal it with web scraping.
 That's why more and more websites are adopting anti-scraping measures.

 What Is Anti-Scraping?

-Anti scraping refers to all techniques, tools, and approaches to protect online data against scraping.
-In detail, anti scraping involves making it more difficult to automatically extract data from a web page.
-Specifically, anti scraping's about identifying and blocking requests from bots or malicious users.
+It refers to all techniques, tools, and approaches to protect online data against scraping.
+In other words, anti-scraping makes it more difficult to automatically extract data from a web page.
+Specifically, it's about identifying and blocking requests from bots or malicious users.

-For this reason, anti scraping also includes anti-bot protection and anything you can do to block scrapers.
-If you aren't familiar with this, anti bot is a technology that aims to block unwanted bots.
-This is because not all bots are bad.
-For example, the Google bot crawls your website so that Google can index it.
+For this reason, anti-scraping also includes anti-bot protection and anything you can do to block and restrict scrapers.
+If you aren't familiar with this, anti-bot is a technology that aims to block unwanted bots.
+This is because not all of them are bad.
+For example, the Google bot crawls your website so that the company can index it.

 Scraping and anti-scraping are two opposite concepts.
-Web scraping's about extracting data from web pages using scripts.
-While anti-scraping's about protecting the data contained in a web page.
+The former's about extracting data from web pages using scripts.
+In contrast, the latter's concerned with protecting the information contained in a web page.

 The two concepts are inherently connected.
-Anti-scraping techniques evolve based on what methods scrapers use to retrieve data from a web page.
-At the same time, scraping technologies evolve to prevent a scraper from being recognized and blocked.
+Anti-scraping techniques evolve based on what methods scrapers use to retrieve web data.
+At the same time, scraping technologies evolve to prevent their spider from being recognized and blocked.

 How Do You Stop Scraping?

 There are several techniques behind anti-scraping technology.
 Also, there are a lot of anti-scraping software or anti-scraping services.
-These technologies are becoming increasingly complex and effective against web scrapers.
+They're becoming increasingly complex and effective against web scrapers.

 At the same time, keep in mind that preventing web scraping isn't an easy task.
-As anti web scraping techniques evolve, so do ways to bypass anti scraping.
+As anti-scraping techniques evolve, so do ways to bypass them.
 But it's fundamental to know what challenges await you.

-Bypassing anti scraping means finding a way to overcome all data protection systems that a website implements.
-The best way to skip these systems is to know how they work and what to expect.
+Bypassing anti-scraping means finding a way to overcome all data protection systems that a website implements.
+The best way to skip them is to know how they work and what to expect.

-To understand how these techniques try to prevent web scraping, let's have a look at the most popular anti-scraping approaches.
+To understand how these techniques work, let's have a look at the most popular anti-scraping approaches.

-If you want your web scraping process to be effective, you need to all the obstacles your scraper may have to face.
-So, let's dig into the 7 most popular and adopted anti web scraping techniques and how to avoid them.
+If you want your spider to be effective, you need to address all the obstacles you may face.
+So, let's dig into the seven most popular and adopted anti-scraping techniques and how to overcome them.